xyjiang970/algo/README.md

 <br>

 # 📚 Heap
 Heaps are a very advanced data structure.
-In learning this data structure, you will want to learn 1) how the data structure works and 2) what types of problems it can solve.
-We actually recommend learning 2) before 1).
+In learning this data structure, you will want to learn:
+1. how the data structure works and
+2.  what types of problems it can solve.

+We actually recommend learning 2 before 1.
 There are 0 problems that can be solved with a heap that cannot be solved in a simpler way.
 Heaps a data structure that purely optimizes the runtime of an existing solution, oftentimes from O(n) to O(logn).
 Complete the following steps to learn about this data structure.

 1. Before understanding heap sort, watch this video to first learn the concept of a heap.
 2. Now to see a practical application of heap, let's learn about heap sort.